 A time-out is provided to help protect the user who leaves his terminal, is distracted, and forgets to log out.
 If no activity occurs for a period, a logout is automatically generated.
 The length of the time-out period can be adjusted to suit the needs of a particular installation.
-Similarly, whenever service is interrupted by a system failure for more than a moment, a new login is required of all interact ive users, since some users may have given up and Left their terminals.
+Similarly, whenever service is interrupted for more than a moment, a new login is required of all interactive users, since some users may have given up and left their terminals.